mullenj/CommunicatingRobotLearning/README.md

 teleop_task3.py functionality:
 * Two goals, one high and one low (no tilting at the moment)
+* Initialize to favor one of the two, pseudo-randomly
+* Implemented Critical States (need to be tuned)

 To be implemented
 * Haptics
-* Initialize to favor one of the two, pseudo-randomly

-Functionality needs to be added to all tasks to save off data prior to conducting the user study
+**Functionality needs to be added to all tasks to save off data prior to conducting the user study**

+Bugs
+* Sometimes objects get double created in the hololens ruining everything
+* Gripper opens and closes immediately or vice versa